edipdemirbilek/aiseclab/README.md

-# Sec Lab: Deep Dives into AI Security
+# Sec Lab: Deep Dives into Cyber Security

 ## Welcome to the blog!